ac3charland/react-template/README.md

 - Open integration tests: `yarn run cypress:open`

 ## Project Structure
 The app's JSX files are categorized into pages and components.
+Redux actions and reducers are housed in their own directories as well.
 The app's overall styles are set in `index.scss` and its style constants are defined in `globals.scss`.
 Each `.scss` file should import `globals.scss`.
+Linter preferences are defined in `.eslintrc.js` and unit test setup is performed in `setupTests.js`.
+Backstop and Cypress tests are configured in their own top-level directories.

 ## Technologies
 0. **UI Framework**: [React](https://reactjs.org/) (using Create React App)